tecpay555/tecpay/webhook/README.md

-        From the webHook you will get following status Approved	:> Payment is Approved by our system Declined :>	Payment is declined by our system No Matching Payment for UTR	:> We waited till timeout but no payment/matching UTR received against the payment Pending	User session in active
-        User Timed Out :>	User did'nt finished payment within the session period
+        From the webHook you will get following status Approved	:> Payment is Approved by our system Declined :>	Payment is declined by our system No Matching Payment for UTR	:> system waited till timeout but no payment/matching UTR received against the payment Pending	:> User session in active waiting to finish payment User Timed Out :>	User did'nt finished payment within the session period